Project-Vyre/another-create-wiki/docs/customizing_create/kubejs/kjs_getting_started.md

 has_children: true
 ---

-# Introduction to KubeJS Create
+# Introduction to KubeJS
+Some KubeJS documentation with a focus on Create modification.
+{: .fs-6 .fw-300 }

 {: .important }
 This page is far from finished.